Glen Vecchione

 Glen Vecchione (born 12 July 1951) is an American composer, lyricist, poet, and writer.
-With David Dusing he co-authored the music and lyrics to the musical The Legend of Frankie and Johnny.
+Working with the director David Dusing he wrote the music and lyrics to the musical The Legend of Frankie and Johnny.
 He is the author and illustrator of several non-fiction books for children and young adults; many of them written on science related topics or on children's games.
 He has also published poetry for adults in several literary journals.
 Under the pseudonym Glen Peters he wrote the novel Where the Nights Smell Like Bread.

 Life and career

 Glen Vecchione was born in Manhattan on 12 July 1951.
-An Italian-American, his ancestors founded the Brooklyn-based cheese manufacturing company Polly-O. He spent his childhood in New York, and later moved to San Juan Capistrano, California. where he lived during the 1970s.
-He was educated at Saddleback College, California State College at Fullerton, and the University of California, Los Angeles.
+An Italian-American, his ancestors founded the Brooklyn-based cheese manufacturing company Polly-O. He spent his childhood in New York City, and later moved to San Juan Capistrano, California, where he lived during the 1970s.
+He was educated at the University of California, Los Angeles.

-A gay man, Vecchione's choral work "Spinnin' Round" was premiered by the New York City Gay Men's Chorus in a concert at Alice Tully Hall on June 24, 1981.
-With David Dusing he co-authored the music and lyrics for the Off-Off-Broadway musical The Legend of Frankie and Johnny which was staged in New York City by the Nat Horne Musical Theatre.
+Vecchione's choral work "Spinnin' Round" was premiered in a concert at Alice Tully Hall on June 24, 1981.
+With David Dusing he co-authored the music and lyrics for the Broadway musical The Legend of Frankie and Johnny which was staged as a limited run in New York City by the Nat Horne Musical Theatre.
 It opened on April 10, 1981 and closed after 38 performances.
 The production was directed by Albert Reyes and choreographed by Nat Horne.
 It toured the United States after the end of its New York run.
 As an actor he portrayed Felix White in the world premiere of John Twomey's Teachers' Lounge at the Laguna Playhouse in 1994.
 He penned the play Cowboy BO and the Train Whistle which was staged at the Lyceum Theatre in San Diego in 2011 as part of the Actors Alliance Festival.
+Working with filmmakers Lewis Hall and Clark Dugger, Vecchione also wrote three musical scores for American Education Films and Taylor and Francis Publishing Groups.
+He also composed television music for NBC and CBS announcing their fall lineup seasons.